mewbotorg/mewbot/dev-docs/mypy-dev-notes/README.md

 So the tool can silently fail.
 This is not ideal.

-I'm _fairly_ sure, as a secondry issue, the error message is unhelpful.
+I'm _fairly_ sure, as a secondary issue, the error message is unhelpful.
 Removing the named folder just causes it to name a different folder.

 Similar issues